wasdk/WebAssemblyStudio/templates/hello_world_rust/README.md

 Some files you may be interested in are:

-* `main.rs` - this is the main body of Rust code, annotated with `#[wasm_bindgen]` to have its functionality exported to JS.
+* `lib.rs` - this is the main body of Rust code, annotated with `#[wasm_bindgen]` to have its functionality exported to JS.
 * `main.js` - this is the application's supporting JS, automatically run by `main.html`.
 Here you'll import items implemented in Rust through the